 The Graceland University satisfactory academic progress standards for financial aid apply to all students who want to establish or maintain financial aid eligibility.
 The standards apply to a student's entire academic record whether or not the student received financial aid for previous terms of enrollment.

-\Satisfactory Academic Progress for Graduate Students is defined differently.
-(See Satisfactory Academic Progress for Graduate Students) Athletic eligibility is also subject to NAIA regulations.
-(See Athletic Eligibility)
+Satisfactory Academic Progress for Graduate Students is defined differently.
+(See Satisfactory Academic Progress for Graduate Students)